Paderborn: Politics

 With the Archdiocese of Paderborn based in the city cathedral, Paderborn has traditionally been a conservative Catholic city.
 In the Bundestag, it is located in the eponymous electoral district, which is a safe seat for CDU.
 Only twice (1949 and 2021) has CDU not received a majority of the district's votes, and from 1953 to 1987 always received at least 60% of the district's vote.
 In the Landtag of North Rhine-Westphalia, the city currently located in the district Paderborn II, which also has a strong CDU lean.

 At local level, the city has always elected CDU mayors since 1946.
 Until 2009, the CDU held an absolute majority on the city council, and as late as 1979 received over 60% of the vote in the city.

 Mayor

 The current mayor of Paderborn is Stefan-Oliver Strate of the Christian Democratic Union (CDU).
-The most recent mayoral election was held od 14 September 2025.
+The most recent mayoral election was held on 14 September 2025.

-Previous municipal elections was held on 13 September 2020, and the results were as follows:
+The most recent municipal elections was held on 14 September 2025, and the results were as follows: